pineman/services/README.md

 ## Notes
 Its a lot of unneeded work for the usecase, but side projects are for over-engineering and learning (:
-The main goal is to have everything as immutable as possible.
+The main goal is to have everything as immutable as possible and minimize state to make sporadic deployments trivial.